Select Sector SPDR ETFs Technical Analysis - XLBArchive

 Weekly Technical Indicators: [See XLB weekly technical indicators chart]

-The weekly MACD line is below its signal line since September 28, 2018.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since November 24, 2023.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.